jonstuebe/commit-cli/README.md

 # commit-cli

-A simple tool to write you messages for you
+A simple tool to write your commit messages for you

 ## Install